ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Reconstruction and cross-seeding

-If the node obtains 50%+ of all the columns, they can reconstruct the full data matrix via `recover_matrix` helper.
+If a node fails to get a column on the column subnet, a node can also utilize the Req/Resp message to query the missing column from other peers.

-If a node fails to sample a peer or fails to get a column on the column subnet, a node can utilize the Req/Resp message to query the missing column from other peers.
+If the node obtains 50%+ of all the columns, it SHOULD reconstruct the full data matrix via `recover_matrix` helper.
+Nodes MAY delay this reconstruction allowing time for other columns to arrive over the network.
+If delaying reconstruction, nodes may use a random delay in order to desynchronize reconstruction among nodes, thus reducing overall CPU load.

-Once the node obtain the column, the node SHOULD send the missing columns to the column subnets.
+Once the node obtains a column through reconstruction, the node MUST expose the new column as if it had received it over the network.
+If the node is subscribed to the subnet corresponding to the column, it MUST send the reconstructed DataColumnSidecar to its topic mesh neighbors.
+If instead the node is not subscribed to the corresponding subnet, it SHOULD still expose the availability of the DataColumnSidecar as part of the gossip emission process.

 *Note*: A node always maintains a matrix view of the rows and columns they are following, able to cross-reference and cross-seed in either direction.